SQLCrespi/PowerShell-Docs.pt-br/gallery/concepts/module-license-acceptance.md

 Este comando mostra a licença do arquivo license.txt e solicita ao usuário a aceitação da licença.

-### <a name="example-3-install-module-requiring-license-acceptance-with--acceptlicense"></a>Exemplo 3: Instalar o Módulo exigindo a aceitação da licença com -AcceptLicense
+### <a name="example-3-install-module-requiring-license-acceptance-with--acceptlicense"></a>Exemplo 3: Instalar o módulo exigindo a aceitação da licença com -AcceptLicense

 ```powershell
 Install-Module -Name ModuleRequireLicenseAcceptance -AcceptLicense